egilll/tex-linebreak2/docs/README.md

 - Breakpoints in accordance with the [Unicode line breaking algorithm](http://unicode.org/reports/tr14/).[^1]
 - Supports custom breaking rules.
 - Supports justification and ragged alignment.
-- Can find the optimal width required for laying out text.
+- (*work in progress*) Can find the optimal width required for laying out text.
 This is especially useful when it comes to headlines (whose last line should not be mainly empty) but will also result in prettier output for general types of text.
 - Can be used in a browser or a Node.js environment[^2] to render to any target (`<canvas>`, HTML elements, PDF).

 ## About the Knuth-Plass algorithm